Introduction to Holography

-This online class is designed for beginners, hobbyists and students / educators who wish to learn the basic fundamentals of making REAL laser holograms.
+This self-paced online class is designed for beginners, hobbyists and students / educators who wish to learn the basic fundamentals of making REAL laser holograms.
 With over 3 hours of instructional media, you will receive a brief history, explore practical applications, review basic concepts and theory, and acquire methods and best practices of making holograms.
 Carefully.
 Methodically.
 Correctly.

 You will learn about various holographic formats, gas and diode lasers, and recording media.
 You will have access to helpful PDF documents to conduct your own knowledge excavation.
 Next, you'll receive step-by-step instruction on setting up your own starter DIY holography studio / lab, much of it from inexpensive (even no-cost), readily available materials.
 You will gain insights and instruction on making your first hologram, and explore next steps, including an introduction to full color holography.